ladybug-tools/spider/cookbook/design-explorer-very-lite/README.md

 The following sections - newest on top - are a show and tell of the adventures in responding to the above challenge.

-The current versions load a demo file with over five thousand data points.
+The older versions load a demo file with over five thousand data points.
 The file takes fifteen seconds or so to load.
 Because of this slowness the iframes with demo of recent previous releases are mostly turned off.
 So in order to view these demos you must click the full screen demo links.

 The slowness is almost entirely due to each data point being a displayed with a unique 3D mesh.
-Future releases will explore fixes to this slowdown.
+Recent releases have fixes to this slowdown.

 ***